Shannon3335/recursive-digital-rain-cpp/_posts/2024-03-11-digital-rain-cpp.md

 ### Coding Practices
 1. Github

-Though so widely used it may be forgotten, Github was essential in aiding my confidence to experiment, being able to roll back any breaking changes to the last working version of code I had.
-It's also useful when I want to showcase images of imperfect outputs or issues I was facing.
+Github was essential in aiding my confidence to experiment, being able to rollback breaking changes to the last working version of my code.
+It's also useful when I want to showcase images of imperfect outputs or issues I was facing as you will see throughout this blog.

 *Fig.1.1 GITHUB LOGO*

 2. Using Test Functions to create procedural tests

-It was useful to test independent complex pieces of code where possible, to catch issues early, and to prevent a situation where many issues layered over each other, making debugging a nightmare.
+It was useful to test independent complex pieces of code where possible, to catch issues early, and to prevent a situation where errors or bugs cascade over each other, making debugging a nightmare.

-Apart from the standard constructor, destructor, getter and setter test methods, I tested my methods that had to generate random sizes and characters for sanity before implementing them in my digitalRain logic.
+Apart from the standard constructor, destructor, getter and setter test methods, I sanity tested my methods that had to generate random sizes and characters before implementing them in my digital rain logic.

 *Fig.1.2 HEADER TEST CODE*

 3. Using global defines for debugging

-I used separate global defines to conditionally run the test code I made, and to increase the sleep time between print statements.
+I used separate global defines to conditionally run the test code, and to increase the sleep time between print statements.
 This allowed me to observe the droplets with closer attention when testing my algorithm.

 *Fig.1.3 INSERT IMAGE OF DEFINE USING THE TEST GLOBAL DEFINE*

 ## Algorithm

 There are many ways I visualise the Matrix Digital rain.
-I first watched plenty of digital rains created by other people online, using coding languages or graphics tools.
+I first watched plenty of digital rains created by other people online using coding languages or graphics tools.
 I slowed these videos down to see whether I could find any patterns in how the characters, rows, or columns moved and changed.

 My best friend when creating this algorithm was the mighty pen and paper.
 Drawing multiple states of a single raindrop helped me visualise how my algorithm would work, making patterns jump out to me.
 Noting the X and Y coordinates of a single raindrop's lifetime was how I picked out repeating logic that could be looped, and the relation between the size of the raindrop and its start and end points.